La Carlota, Spain: Recreation

 6km to the north is Spain's longest "Via Verde" (or 'Railway Path' in English).
 This former railway line, closed in 1970, gently rolls across the countryside through fields of sunflowers and olive groves for over 90 km.
 It runs between the southwest edge of Cordoba and Marchena in Seville.
-The "Via Verde" is most visited by tourists in the springtime, when wildflowers abound, and electric bicycles are now extending the types of weather in which the path can be enjoyed as a cyclist.
+The "Via Verde" is most visited by tourists in the springtime, when wildflowers abound, and electric bicycles are now extending the types of weather in which cyclists can enjoy the path.

 In recent years a number of off-road hiking trails have been tested and mapped by "Ramarvid", including six around La Carlota and three from La Chica Carlota.

-Further afield, some 30 km away to the north are the southern parts of the Parque Natural Sierra de Hornachuelos, a National Park that is one of the best conserved areas of Mediterranean riverine upland forest, in which oaks predominate.
+Further afield, some 30 km away to the north are the southern parts of the Parque Natural Sierra de Hornachuelos, a natural park that is one of the best conserved areas of Mediterranean riverine upland forest, in which oaks predominate.
 Some 90 km to the south is the nearest seaside resort and coastline, at Málaga.